newsuk/times-components/packages/ad/README.md

 particular page (e.g. because it contains terror or hate speech related content).

-### Web - With Grapeshot
+### Web - With ADmantx

-We use grapeshot as a Times brand safety mechanism.
-We send a request to the Grapeshot service with the article url and in response we get an array of category ids for that page which we then pass to GPT, using the `gs_cat` page targeting key.
+We use ADmantx as a Times brand safety mechanism.
+We send a uri to ADmantx, which crawls the page and returns an object of key value pairs they associate with that web page.
+The object has the follow keys: `admants`, `categories`, `feelings`, `entities`.

-For web we send a uri to grapeshot, who scan the page and return a list of categories they associate with that web page.
-These categories are then passed to the DFP code via page targeting, which determines whether to show ads or not.
+This object is then passed to the DFP code via page targeting, which determines whether to show ads or not.

 ### Mobile

-For native we do not use grapeshot.
+For native we do not use ADmantx.
 Instead, we pass a string of comma-seperated keywords that typically come from TPA.
 These keywords are then passed to DFP using page targeting, and DFP determines whether to show the page from this "list".